Poison ivy - Toxicondendron radicans (L.) Kuntze

 Key ID traits: Leaves have three leaflets with irregular lobes (leaves of three, let it be).
 Older stems growing on trees have aerial roots that give it a hairy appearance.

-Miscellaneous: All parts of poison ivy contain a resinous compound, urushiol, that cause dermatitis (inflammation, itching, blistering) in most individuals.
-It can be transmitted in smoke, clothing, pets and other objects that come in contact with the plant.
+Miscellaneous: All parts of poison ivy contain a resinous compound, urushiol, that causes dermatitis (inflammation, itching, blistering) in most individuals.
+It can be transmitted in smoke, clothing, pets, and other objects that come in contact with the plant.